Welcome to the Impact Investing Guide

 Do impact investments have below market rate returns?

 A common misconception is that a conflict exists between impact and financial return, but this is not the case with impact investments since the two must be positively correlated.
 If they are not, it is likely the business model is either not sustainable or just disguised philanthropy.
 Visualising a spectrum of impact and financial return helps place where impact investing sits in relation to traditional investing and philanthropy:

 Family offices were the sector’s pioneer investors due to being less tied by institutional constraints, able to assume higher investment risk and frequently having values that align with the sector.
 However impact investments now happen across asset classes in both private and public markets ranging from small, geographically focused impact venture capital firms to huge global public equity funds.
 Recent financial innovations such as blended finance, outcomes contracts and social impact bonds are helping to accelerate capital deployed to impact investments.

-The Global Impact Investing Network’s 2018 Annual Survey estimates there are $230 billion of assets under management.
+The Global Impact Investing Network’s 2020 Annual Survey estimates there are $404 billion of assets under management as at Dec 2019.
 This capital is distributed across asset classes as following:

 It is worth taking a moment to note that environmental, social and governance (ESG) investing and socially responsible investing (SRI) are different terms.

 What Exactly Is Impact?